Gayathri-Shajimon/Skin-cancer-lesion-classification-using-ViT/README.md

 # Skin-cancer-lesion-classification-using-Vision-Transformer
-##Repsotory Structure

-This repository contains the code and documentation related to skin cancer lesion classification using vision transformers

 Final Code - is the main folder which contains all the folders associated with the project The final code contains 4 folders –